Design-based finite-sample analysis for regression adjustment: MAIN RESULTS

 \end{proposition}

-\eqref{eq:exact-swap-coupled} is an algebraic telescoping identity, and no properties of the OLS estimator are needed beyond that $\hat\mu_a(\cdot)$ is well-defined.
-See Appendix \ref{sec:proof_proposition_decomposition} for a proof
+\eqref{eq:exact-swap-coupled} is an algebraic telescoping identity, and no properties of the OLS estimator are needed beyond that $\hat\mu_{\arm}(\cdot)$ is well-defined.
+See Appendix \ref{sec:proof_proposition_decomposition} for a proof.

-Furthermore, with explicit quadratic‑ratio formulas (Proposition \ref{prop:mu_ratio}), $\Delta_{ij} \htauols$ admits explicit computable formulas through rank-two updates of $\Qa$ (delete row $i$ and insert row $j$, or vice versa).
-To state this result formally, we introduce several notation.
+By Proposition~\ref{prop:mu_ratio}, the atomic deletion and insertion changes admit explicit, computable formulas through one-row updates of the corresponding arm-wise \(Q\)-matrices.
+To state the result, we introduce notation.
 For a positive semidefinite matrix $Q$, define the $Q$-inner product and $Q$-norm as follows: for vectors $u, v$,

 With $X \in \RR^{n \times p}$ and $y^{(1)}, y^{(0)} \in \RR^n$ fixed, we let $X_{\cS} \in \RR^{|\cS| \times p}$ and $y^{(\arm)}_{\cS} \in \RR^{|\cS|}$ denote the row-submatrix/sub-vector of $X$, $y^{(\arm)}$ with indices restricted to $\cS$.
 To avoid clutter, we write $\langle \cdot, \cdot \rangle_{\cS} \coloneqq \langle \cdot, \cdot \rangle_{Q_{X_{\cS}}}$ and $\| \cdot \|_{\cS} \coloneqq \| \cdot \|_{Q_{X_{\cS}}}$.
 With $s \coloneqq |\cS|$, denote by $e_i\in\RR^{s}$ the $i$-th standard basis vector indexed on $\cS$.
 Define